What is a Blackhead...

-What is a blackhead - and why do they never seem to go away, as if the same pore just refills automatically?
-Knowing this is important because then you can focus on treatment that works.
+What is a blackhead - and why do they never seem to go away?
+As if the same pore just refills automatically?!
+Once you know the answer you can focus on the treatment that works.
+This article will tell you exactly what you need to know.

 A 'plug' in a skin pore.